openresty/lua-resty-memcached/README.markdown

 Returns `1` in case of success and `nil` other wise.
 In case of failures, another string value will also be returned to describe the error.

+TODO
+====

+* implement the Pipelining API.
+* implement the "gets" method.
+* implement the "cas" method.
+* implement the UDP part of the memcached ascii protocol.

 Author
 ======